NREL/EnergyPlus/doc/src/docs/EngineeringReference/05-Climate.md

 The vertices that define the overlap between two convex polygons, A and B, consist of:

-n the vertices of A enclosed by B
+* the vertices of A enclosed by B

-n the vertices of B enclosed by A
+* the vertices of B enclosed by A

-n and the intercepts of the sides of A with the sides of B
+* and the intercepts of the sides of A with the sides of B

 In Figure 43, point a is the result of rule 1, point c is the result of rule 2, and points b and d result from rule 3.
 The overlap of A and B is the polygon a-b-c-d.
 Figure 44 shows an overlap where all of the vertices of B are enclosed by A.  Figure 45 shows an overlap defined only by the intercepts of A and B. Figure 46 shows a more complex overlap.